Robotic pet: Affordability

 When robotic pets were first introduced into the market, they were not very financially feasible for most people.
 Even now, there remains a large price gap between different types of robotic pets.
 For example, PAROs robotic pet seals cost $6,120, making them unaffordable to most individual consumers.
 They are therefore bought more by nursing homes, hospitals, or other institutions.
-On the other end of the price spectrum are Joy For All’s Companion Pets.
+On the other end of the price spectrum are Joy For All's Companion Pets.
 These only cost about $120, which makes it more realistic for individual consumers, such as elderly adults who live alone.

 Currently, there is very little insurance coverage available for robotic pet owners.
 Medicare only covers the costs of certain robotic pets (PARO) for use by therapists, not by any individuals.
 However, Medicaid and some private insurers are exploring the idea of including robotic pets in their healthcare.
 If this were to happen, it would significantly boost the sales of the pets.

 In 2018, Sony relaunched their discontinued AIBO with a friendly puppy appearance; the new model was released with various significant upgrades compared to the ERS-7 model.
-The price for a 2018 AIBO (ERS-1000) falls around 3.000 USD; the price has gone up due to a new design with state of the art sensors integrated into the ERS-1000 model.
+The price for a 2018 AIBO (ERS-1000) falls around US$3.000; the price has gone up due to a new design with state of the art sensors integrated into the ERS-1000 model.